2020-mccabe-vanderbilt-es140X/ES140X/instructions/set_up_your_computers_Windows.md

     `curl -O <The link you just copied>`
 4. Once the downloads finish, type `ls` and make sure you can identify the downloaded file (should look something like “Miniconda3-***-Linux-x86_**.sh”) , then
     `bash <The file you just download>`
-5. Restart your kernel and type `conda --version` to make sure the installation finishes.
+5. Restart your terminal session and type `conda --version` to make sure the installation finishes.
-6. In your terminal, download and change into this repository (ES140X).
+6. In your terminal, `cd` into the folder (ES140X).
 If you followed the above [instruction](#Download-this-repository) and put this repository at your home directory, you can change into that folder by
-`cd ~/ES140X`
+`cd ~/ES1403_class/ES140X`
 7. If you don’t know how to do this, make sure you watch the video labeled `classroom_walkthrough.mp4` from Brightspace before continuing.
 8. Create and activate a new conda environment by typing in the terminal window:
     `conda env create -f environment.yml`